vinaywadhwa/Go-Home-Alfred/README.md

 - Download and open the workflow file using [Alfred](https://www.alfredapp.com/).
 - Get the latest release from here : https://github.com/vinaywadhwa/Go-Home-Alfred/releases

 P.S.: You need to [buy the Powerpack](https://buy.alfredapp.com/) to use this workflow.

+## Features
+- Go to the homepage of current website with a keyboard shortcut.
+- Supports Google Chrome, Safari & Brave browsers.